oernster/wifiplug-internet-maintainer/README.md

 This will create a dist directory in your repo directory.
 Copy the settings.json file into the '\dist\plug' directory.
 Copy the entirety of the plug directory contained within the dist directory (not dist itself) into c:\program files (x86) (you may need to have admin priviledges for this operation).

-Press windows key + r and type in 'shell:startup' Insert all programs not already integrated into windows 11's personalisation control panel settings that you want as shortcuts.
-Create a shortcut for the target 'c:\program files (x86)\plug\plug.exe' and put it in the shell:startup directory.
+Press windows key + r and type in 'shell:startup' Create a shortcut for the target 'c:\program files (x86)\plug\plug.exe' and put it in the shell:startup directory.

 Reboot!